YanlongLi/Note/papers/vis/notes.md

 		presentation of the hierarchical structure of graphs.
 -	rectangular division algorithm
 - an experimental evaluation of EncCon’s layout algorithm
-- a new focusþcontext viewing technique for the navigation of large hierarchies
+- a new focus+context viewing technique for the navigation of large hierarchies
 	- zooming-layering concept rather than traditional enlarge + embedded concept

 ### Differences